 • Is the online breeder more concerned about the money and payment arrangements?

 • Is the online breeder selling puppies younger than 8 weeks old?

-• Is the online breeder asking for payment via a credit card or an online service such as Paypal or Western Union?
+• Is the online breeder asking for payment via a credit card, cash or an online service such as Paypal or Western Union?

-Finally, do a Google/internet search on the breeder and ask for references.
+Finally, do a Google/internet search on the breeder to see if there are complaints.

-Buying puppies from puppy mill breeders is very risky.
-For starters, you may be supporting animal cruelty by sentencing breeding dogs to a life of pain, suffering and misery .
-Secondly, the puppy you purchase may be sick or have genetic issues from poor breeding.
-In addition to the mother and father dogs suffering in the puppy mill, it is ultimately you and your family that will pay in every way.
+Buying puppies from online puppy mill breeders is very risky.
+You don’t want to support animal cruelty by sentencing breeding dogs to a life of pain, suffering and the misery of living in a cage as a puppy mill breeding dog.
+Secondly, the puppy you purchase may be sick or have genetic and or behavioral issues from poor breeding.
+It is ultimately you and your family that will pay in every way. #see4yourself

 Use the internet to do your homework before adding a new family member to your home.
 We suggest you also visit www.pupquest.org before you consider buying a puppy online.
 Never buy an animal without seeing where and how it was raised…in person.
 A photo can be very deceptive and should not be considered proof of anything.